Spring Garden Revival

 Contact Rockport's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

-Proper weed debris management in Rockport is essential for environmental protection and compliance with state regulations.
-The Department of Public Works (DPW) oversees specialized weed disposal, requiring healthy weeds to be composted, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
-Diseased plants are quarantined for controlled disposal, and seedy weeds are contained to prevent spread.
-Soil clods and rocks are managed through the Transfer Station, which enforces seasonal yard waste rules: only biodegradable paper bags (no plastic), woody weeds cut to 4-foot lengths and under 50 lbs, bundled with biodegradable twine.
-Finished municipal compost is available for soil improvement and restoration projects, distributed in spring and fall.
-Strictly, no debris may be left in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.
+Proper weed debris management in Rockport is essential for environmental protection and compliance with state and local regulations.
+The Department of Public Works (DPW) oversees specialized weed disposal, requiring residents to separate healthy weeds (for municipal composting), invasive species (bagged and sent to landfill in heavy-duty 6 mil plastic), diseased plants (quarantined and controlled disposal), and seedy weeds (timed and contained to prevent spread).
+Soil clods and rocks must be coordinated through the Transfer Station, with all yard waste in biodegradable paper bags—plastic is strictly prohibited per MassDEP.
+Woody weeds are limited to 4-foot bundles, under 50 lbs, tied with biodegradable twine.
+Finished municipal compost is available for soil improvement, with seasonal distribution in spring and fall.
+No debris may be left in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.
+For details on schedules, permits, and fees:

 Rockport Department of Public Works